khanhnamle1994/cracking-the-data-science-interview/EBooks/AB-Testing/README.md

 36. Try making individual form fields larger.
 Larger fields feel more friendly.
 37. Try asking for different information in your form fields - for example, business email versus regular email, or work phone versus mobile phone.

+### Mobile Site

+The mobile web is pervasive.
+Improving your mobile website through testing will help create an optimized experience that generates more click-throughs, revenue, and conversions.

+38. Test the length of your mobile web pages.
+Are mobile users more willing to click to a new page or scroll down a page when browsing your site on their devices?
+39. Try different displays and navigation options.
+Blinds, buttons, and blocks are good places to start.

 [back to top](#ab-testing)